5 things to know before opening a CD

 The aim of the barbell strategy is to take advantage of higher yields on long-term CDs, while also having a pool of money that’s more quickly accessible to you through the short-term CDs, which can be used for reinvesting and potentially keeping up with rising rates.

-The top CD rates for a one-year term are around 3.6 percent.
-That’s far lower than the national inflation rate, meaning your money won’t grow at the same speed as prices are rising.
+The top CD rates for a one-year term have surpassed 5 percent, which is much higher than the inflation rate.
+This means that, for now, money in a CD with that a high yield will outpace inflation.
+However, CDs earning less than 3 percent won’t grow at the same speed as prices are rising.

-However, CD rates are much higher than they were a year ago, and the benefit of a fixed rate CD is that your money will grow at the same rate for the duration of the term, even if rates in the economy plummet.
-In this regard, CDs are much safer than some other types of investments, though they may pay less.
-Another benefit of CDs is that they’re covered by federal insurance, so long as you open an account with an FDIC-insured bank.
+As such, high-yield CDs with fixed rates — meaning the rate will stay the same for the duration of the term — are much safer than some other types of investments, though they may pay less.
+Another benefit of CDs is that they’re covered by federal insurance, so long as you open an account with an FDIC-insured bank or NCUA-insured credit union.

 5. When to choose a CD over a savings account